 Wini Martin demonstrates bead-making.
 Ask how she extends the skill

-to make unique gifts to commemorate a special occasion.
+to make unique gifts to commemorate a special occasion with her Keepsake Jewelry.
 Leftover wallpaper?

 Even kids will fold origami boxes to take home.
 See stained glass become